Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models: Results

-Across ideas, originality shows a strong trade-off with feasibility ($r = -0.74, p < .001$, as shown in Figure~\ref{fig:tradeoff}), but weakly and negatively correlated with usefulness ($r = -0.08, p < .001$).
-More original ideas are only modestly more likely to be judged as worth investing in ($r = 0.23, p < .001$).
-In contrast, investment worthiness is driven primarily by perceived usefulness ($r = 0.71, p < .001$), far more than by originality or feasibility ($r = .11, p< .001$).
-The same qualitative relationships hold when considering human-generated ideas or LLM-generated ideas alone.
+Across ideas, originality shows a strong trade-off with feasibility ($r = -0.74$, $p < .001$, as shown in Figure~\ref{fig:tradeoff}), and is weakly negatively correlated with utility ($r = -0.08$, $p < .001$).
+More original ideas are only modestly more likely to be judged as worth investing in ($r = 0.23$, $p < .001$).
+Investment-worthiness is driven primarily by perceived utility ($r = 0.71$, $p < .001$), far more than by originality or feasibility ($r = .11$, $p < .001$).
+The same qualitative relationships hold when considering human-generated ideas or LLM-generated ideas alone (see Supplemental Material, Figure S1).